Detachment 172 Frequently Asked Questions

 Will I have to live in a separate dorm with all the other ROTC cadets?

 No. You follow the same rules as any other students in your year group.
 There is an optional ROTC Freshmen Leaning Community in the dorms (both male and female) that you can volunteer to live in.
 If you decide to stay in the ROTC Freshmen Leaning Community you will have a fellow cadet as a roommate.

 Do I have to be on scholarship to join AFROTC?

-No. In fact the majority of our incoming freshmen are not on scholarship.
+No. In fact, the majority of our incoming freshmen are not on scholarship.
 If you join and perform well you may earn an in-college scholarship.

 Do I have to attend VSU to attend its detachment?

 No. We have cross-town agreements with Embry-Riddle Aeronautical University (Moody AFB campus), Park University (Moody AFB campus), and Georgia Military College (Valdosta and Moody AFB campuses).
-These agreements allows students from these schools to attend our detachment and be commissioned into the Air Force.
+These agreements allow students from these schools to attend our detachment and be commissioned into the Air Force.

 Does the AFROTC scholarship pay room and board?